 Starting to understand the site a little better now.
 The "type - varieties" box apparently shows a sub type not mentioned by Scott.
 To compare 119 with 119a look at series 38 image(later single printing) vs. series 37 image(early separate printing) listed on the site.

-Butterflies is correct in distinguishing the 10c stamp.
+Butterfly is correct in distinguishing the 10c stamp.
 The 25c printings are primarily distinguished by breaks in the frame line, as the numerals are the same (disregarding closed loop varieties).

 For the 10c issues: